telerik/maui-docs/controls/togglebutton/command.md

 ---
 title: Command
 page_title: .NET MAUI ToggleButton Documentation - Command
-description: Review ToggleButton Command that is executed when button is clicked.
+description: Learn how to use the ToggleButton Command that is executed when the button is clicked or tapped.
 position: 8
 slug: togglebutton-command
 ---

-# .NET MAUI ToggleButton Commands
+# .NET MAUI ToggleButton Command

-The Telerik .NET MAUI ToggleButton allows you to attach a command that executes when the button is clicked.
+The Telerik .NET MAUI ToggleButton allows you to attach a command that executes when the button is clicked or tapped.

-* `Command` (`ICommand`)&mdash;Defines the command, which executes when the button is clicked.
+* `Command` (`ICommand`)&mdash;Defines the command which executes when the button is clicked or tapped.
-* `CommandParameter` (`object`)&mdash;Specifies the parameter of the command, which executes when the button is clicked.
+* `CommandParameter` (`object`)&mdash;Specifies the parameter of the command which executes when the button is clicked or tapped.

-## Using the Command and CommanParameter
+## Using the Command and CommandParameter

-The following example demonstrates how to use the `Command`:
+The following example demonstrates how to use the `Command`.

 **1.** Define the ToggleButton in XAML: